 Siberians have a thick, triple layer coat consisting of guard hairs (outer coat), awn hairs (middle coat) and down (inner coat).
 Their thick down undercoat actually grows denser in the winter, and their guard hairs are oily and water resistant.
 Siberians are particularly recognizable by their exceptionally thick mane and fluffy tail.

-Siberians typically have two major shedding periods; once in the spring to shed their heavy winter coat, and another in the fall to shed their lighter summer coat and prepare to grow their winter coat again.
-Seasonal shedding may also be affected by whether your Siberian is an indoor or outdoor cat; exposure to only regulated climates can dampen their natural fur growth cycle.
+An important thing to note about Siberian Cats and shedding is that Siberians typically have two major shedding periods; once in the spring to shed their heavy winter coat, and another in the fall to shed their lighter summer coat and prepare to grow their winter coat again.
+However, seasonal shedding may be affected by whether your Siberian is an indoor or outdoor cat; exposure to only regulated climates can dampen their natural fur growth cycle.

 Cats can ingest up to two-thirds of the fur they shed from grooming themselves, which can lead to an excessive amount of hairballs.
 Reduce the amount of hairballs by grooming them with a brush more often.